ssullivan14/liri-node-app/README.md

 It's on Netflix!

-You'll use the axios package to retrieve data from the OMDB API.
+Used the axios package to retrieve data from the OMDB API.
 Like all of the in-class activities, the OMDB API requires an API key.
 You may use trilogy.

 node liri.js do-what-it-says
 Using the fs Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

 It should run spotify-this-song for "I Want it That Way," as follows the text in random.txt.
-Edit the text in random.txt to test out the feature for movie-this and concert-this.